4neesh/DevBlog/src/posts/016_SynchronizedThreads.md

 <strong>Key Takeaways</strong><br>
 &#8226; Understand how a race condition can arise in a multi-threaded application.<br>
 &#8226; Use Atomic values to create thread-safe variables.<br>
-&#8226; Use Synchronized blocks to control accessibility of code blocks to threads.<br>
+&#8226; Use Synchronized blocks to control the accessibility of code blocks to different threads.<br>

 <br>
 <h4>What is a race condition in multi-threading?</h4>